 Students are also able to stay on campus, taking highly involved courses that immerse them into a single subject.
 The January Interim is the perfect opportunity for BVU students to focus intensely on a single area of study, all while working very closely with their professors.

-In order to help students transition smoothly into the college lifestyle, BVU enrolls first-year students into University Seminar, a semester-long course that familiarizes students to both college-level coursework as well as their new peers.
-University Seminar directs its course materials around globally focused topics.
-BVU highly values a broad, worldly perspective, and so every student kicks off their time on campus with an engaging curriculum that introduces them to the University’s standards.
+In order to help students transition smoothly into the college lifestyle, BVU enrolls first-year students into University Seminar, a semester-long course that familiarizes students both to college-level coursework as well as their new peers.
+University Seminar directs its course materials around globally focused topics to reflect BVU’s value placed on a broad, worldly perspective.
 Easing into the rigor of college-level coursework, students complement their orientation experience with peer-building activities as well as a summer reading project.
 The shared exposure to new friends and new assignments makes each new BVU student feel more at home with others who understand them.

 University Seminar ensures a solid foundation for future academic success.
 With the help of one-on-one advising, as well as upperclassmen who serve as peer mentors, students always have someone to turn to for both educational and social guidance.

 Structured around the University’s three “Signature Skills”—problem solving, integrative learning, and effective communication—BVU’s general education program gives its students a well-rounded education that covers a whole range of disciplines.
-The general education’s “Foundations” and “Explorations” requirements encourages students to stretch out of their comfort zones, taking courses in mathematics, communication, the humanities, fine arts, science, business, and social sciences so that they may be prepared for any challenge that life may bring them.
-All academic careers conclude with a general education capstone, a final course that assesses students’ abilities to approach a subject from interdisciplinary perspectives.
+The general education’s “Foundations” and “Explorations” requirements encourage students to stretch out of their comfort zones, taking courses in mathematics, communication, the humanities, fine arts, science, business, and social science so that they may be prepared for any challenge that life may bring them.
+All academic careers conclude with a general education capstone, a final course that assesses each student’s ability to approach a subject from interdisciplinary perspectives.